eclipse-ecal/ecal/doc/rst/getting_started/howto/setup/python.rst

 ==================

 While eCAL is written in C++, it also offers a great Python integration.
-In this chapter we show how to setup Python for eCAL.
+In this chapter we show how to set up Python for eCAL.

 First, make sure that you have a Python installation on your system.
-We'd recommend making use of Python virtual environments to then install the eCAL Python integration.
+We recommend using a Python virtual environment before installing the eCAL Python integration.

 * Install Python 3 on your system.